Erpix3lt/KISD-Dark-Ecology/CourseReport.md

 Talking about the feature, we still have to think about an exhibition concept.
 The following questions need answering: How do we maintain the walker?
 Where does the walker walk?
 How do we optimise the walker?

 ### Results
-My work on this project resulted in the following:
+My work on this project resulted in the following: <br>
 A collection of photographs, working together with Felix Willen, we created a small website showcasing the images: https://flora-erpix3lt.vercel.app/.

-The conceptualisation of our final project idea, as well as its technical and mechanical realisation, has resulted in a collection of code, the walker, imagery, setup tutorials, and more that can be found here: https://github.com/Erpix3lt/KISD-Dark-Ecology.
+<br>The conceptualisation of our final project idea, as well as its technical and mechanical realisation, has resulted in a collection of code, the walker, imagery, setup tutorials, and more that can be found here: https://github.com/Erpix3lt/KISD-Dark-Ecology.
 <br><br>
 Tuesday, 05.03.2024 <br>
 *Course conducted by Prof. Dr. Lasse Scherrfig*